ncbi/HYDROID/README.md

 ### Installation examples

 Installing Python and its modules is usually system specific.
-Using `virtualenv` together with `pip` or [Anaconda package manager](https://www.continuum.io) to match the exact versions of the modules is recommended.
+Using `virtualenv` together with `pip` or other python package managers to match the exact versions of the modules is recommended.

 [INSTALL.md](INSTALL.md) provides common installation examples for Linux, MacOS and PC.